aschlissel/dsp/02-editors.md

 Even though PyCharm is a fully-developed IDE, there are some ways you can customize it.
 For example, keyboard-centric coders can choose a distraction free mode to reduce UI elements.
 There are also two theme options from which to choose: default and darkula (personally I prefer darkula).
 Furthermore, one of the most useful customizations is the ability to choose performance setting, such as power-save mode.

+I also spoke to some of my future classmates at previous Metis events and they said that they would teach me IPython notebook, which I would certainly be open to using.
+For now, however, I will start with PyCharm.